 A temporary reverse movement, usually negative, of precious metals, stocks, bonds or indices.
-Corrections are generally short-lived price declines on low volume, marking a transitory pause in an uptrend in a market.
+Corrections are generally short-lived price declines on low volume, marking a transitory pause in an uptrend or downtrend in a market.
 In contrast to bear (or a bull) markets, corrections are relatively shallow and temporary.
+So, if gold is in an uptrend, then a gold correction means a temporary downswing that is followed by an even bigger rally.

 Eric enters the swimming pool just in time to see John take off from the springboard, perform a somersault and plunge into the water.
 In a couple of seconds, John emerges from underneath.